ThanachartST/PianoPlaying-DRL/README.md

 ## Acknowledgements

-Thank you to the the following open-source resources.
+Thank you to the following open-source resources.

 - [Robopianist](https://github.com/google-research/robopianist) authors for their main reference techniques and methodologies.
 - [Mujoco](https://github.com/google-deepmind/mujoco_menagerie) for developing the physics engine used in this project.